The Pros and Cons of an ILIT: Is It the Right Move for Your Legacy?

 An ILIT can become a financial rigging—a structure that supports your values and equips your heirs.

 Used wisely, it empowers your children to use wealth for production, not consumption.
 To multiply the blessing.
-To build legacy.
+To build a legacy.

 Imagine your life insurance proceeds not just covering taxes—but funding future premiums, education, charitable giving, business start-ups, or family banking systems.
 That’s the power of thinking seven generations ahead.

-Is an ILIT Right for You?
+Is an ILIT Right for You—or Is There a Better Option?

 Book A Strategy Call